24 Sights in Nizhny Novgorod, Russia (with Map and Images)

 Побег из адаOTFW, Berlin / CC BY-SA 3.0

-The escape of Devyatayev's group was the escape of a group of ten Soviet prisoners of war led by fighter pilot M. P. Devyatayev on a captured German Heinkel He 111 bomber aircraft on February 8, 1945 from a German concentration camp at the Peenemünde test site.
+The escape of the Devyatayev Group was the escape of a group of ten Soviet prisoners of war led by fighter pilot M. P. Devyatayev in a captured German Heinkel He 111 bomber aircraft on February 8, 1945 from the German concentration camp at the Peenemünde training ground.

 Wikipedia: Побег группы Девятаева (RU)